A Combined Preconditioning Strategy for Nonsymmetric Systems: A combined preconditioner

 \subsection{Convergence}

-We close the section, by giving a result that provides an estimate for the convergence of the variable preconditioned GMRES. \begin{theorem} Let $(A,A_0)$ satisfy assumption {\bf (H0)} with constants $(c_0,c_1)$ and let $B \in \mathbb{R}^{n\times n}$ be the additive Schwarz preconditioner for $A$, whose inverse is defined through \eqref{prec:B}.
+We now establish two results that provide estimates for the convergence of the variable preconditioned GMRES method. \begin{theorem} Let $(A,A_0)$ satisfy assumption {\bf (H0)} with constants $(c_0,c_1)$ and let $B \in \mathbb{R}^{n\times n}$ be the additive Schwarz preconditioner for $A$, whose inverse is defined through \eqref{prec:B}.
 Let $Z:=BA^{-1}_0 B^T$ be a preconditioner for $A$.
-Let $\B$ be the variable preconditioner with inverse defined through \eqref{b22} with coefficients determined inside the GMRES iteration by minimization of the residual.
-Then, the variable preconditioned GMRES method for $A$ converges faster than the preconditioned GMRES method with preconditioner $Z$. \end{theorem} \begin{proof} The proof of the Theorem follows by the definition of $\B^{-1}$ (as explained before).
+Let $\B$ be the variable--step preconditioner with inverse defined through \eqref{b22} with coefficients determined inside the GMRES iteration by minimization of the residual.
+Then, the variable preconditioned GMRES method for $A$, at every step $k$, converges at least as fast as performing one iteration of the restarted (at step $k$) preconditioned GMRES method with preconditioner $Z$. \end{theorem} \begin{proof} The proof of the Theorem follows by the definition of $\B^{-1}$ (as explained before).
 From its construction it is straightforward to infer the following comparative convergence estimate

-By choosing now $\|\cdot\|$ as the norm $\|\bv\|_{Z^{-1}} = \sqrt{\bv^T Z^{-1} \bv}$, the combined preconditioned GMRES method will converge faster than the corresponding GMRES with preconditioner $Z$ (that satisfies estimate \eqref{estimate:0} as provided in Theorem \ref{theorem: convergence for Z}). \end{proof}